 We offer discounts on tickets for our Pullman-style ‘Dining With Distinction’ services for working members and their families.

 You’ll also get the chance to work within a dedicated team, learning new skills, and gaining experience in areas such as customer service and cash handling, which many employers value.
 Perhaps most important of all is the feeling of satisfaction when customers return at the end of the day and tell you how much they have enjoyed themselves, and that they will be returning.
 Job done!

-For more information on becoming a working member, please contact Chris Moore from the Volunteer Liaison Team on 07840 110448 or at firstname.lastname@example.org.
+For more information on becoming a working member, please contact the Volunteer Liaison Team on 07585 198455 or at email@example.com.